 - Money.
 Many people are worried that they don’t have enough money to retire upon.
 Whether you’ve got enough to live on, or want to earn a little extra cash, being self-employed will allow you to increase your wealth.
 In addition, many retirees can use a portion of their nest egg to get themselves started in business.

 - Time.
 Unless you’ve created a huge “to do” list for your retirement years, you’ve got plenty of time.
 You can take time to scope out your business ideas, and take time to implement them properly.
-You can choose to work part-time or full-time, so that there is still time left over for traveling or relaxing.
+You can choose to work part-time or full-time so that there is still time left over for traveling or relaxing.
 When you’re self-employed, you can take vacations whenever you want!

 - Experience.
-After all those years of living, you’ve picked up a thing or two about how business works.
+After all those years of living, you’ve picked up a thing or two about how business and life works.
 You know what good customer service looks and feels like.
 You can sense what people need and want, and you know how to talk to others about your ideas.
 Not only that, but you know what hard work is and you’re not afraid to get your hands dirty.